 Captain Scott grew irritated by their relentless efforts to stuff their beaks into everything the British expedition was up to.

-You can read some of the best antics over on the Wikipedia page under Adélie penguin behaviour, as researched and contributed by our very own Mr. Wapojif a few years ago.
-Our favourite moment is:
+You can read some of the best antics over on the Wikipedia page under Adélie penguin behaviour, as researched and contributed by our very own editor Mr. Wapojif.
+Here’s one such Scott encounter:

 Ever since reading this work, we’ve remained in adoration of the penguin species as a whole.
 They’re particularly bizarre, waddling about the place in a self-absorbed manner.